 This display features a variety of native southeastern plants that do well in low-maintenance situations.
 Drought-tolerant plants, ferns that do well in sunny locations, evergreen groundcovers, and flowering perennials that require little attention are alternatives to the modern grass lawn.
-Visit our giant Rare Plant Chess Set, and rest in the Ken Moore Gathering Circle.

 Learn about 500 species, cultivars, and varieties of plants that are grouped according to their culinary, medicinal, and economic or industrial significance.
 The Herb Garden also features a national collection of rosemary cultivars, a wooden cottage known as the Herb House and a Rose Arbor.